phamhongviet/phamhongviet.github.io/cv.md

 I started as a one-man-team DevOps Engineer to help modernizing Timo systems, services, processes; help other teams in IT department work smoothly with each other; and later build up my DevOps/SysOps team.

 - Significantly improving Timo's performance, availability, reliability, scalability and security
+	- Transformed Timo from running blind to having comprehensive monitoring by implementing:
-	- Building monitoring system using Grafana, ElasticSearch, Logstash, Kibana and InfluxDB
+		- Full-stack observability with Grafana, ElasticSearch, Logstash, Kibana (ELK) and InfluxDB
-	- Analyzing application performance with collected metrics data, including data from Nginx, HAProxy, MariaDB, RabbitMQ, Redis and OS
+		- Deep database insights including InnoDB buffer pool usage, query performance, replication lag
+		- Infrastructure metrics covering CPU, memory, disk I/O, and network utilization
+		- Application-level monitoring
-	- Optimizing application and its infrastructure, works directly or indirectly with development teams
+	- Optimizing application and infrastructure performance through monitoring insights:
+		- Reduced a critical user-facing API endpoint from 1s to 25ms by identifying and fixing inefficient database queries
+		- Optimized daily reconciliation job from 12 hours to 4 minutes through query optimization and bash scripting
 	- Hammering the application with locust.io and providing deeper visibility for its performance
 	- Making change with confidence by practicing infrastructure as code with Ansible, Terraform
 	- Enhancing security with internal Public Key Infrastructure (PKI)